-- Forrester predicted at the end of 2021 that in 2022, 60% of cyber attacks would find their origin in interconnected third parties.
+- Forrester estimated that in 2022, 60% of cyber attacks found their origin in interconnected third parties.

 NIS-2 emphasizes that organisations should proactively manage risks introduced by third parties.
 This includes all suppliers and service providers and should be considered from a multidisciplinary risk perspective.
 The Directive states that organisations at least should:

 - Evaluate the quality of the services and the cybersecurity practices of their suppliers, including the security of development processes (art.
 43)

 - Be cautious in the selection of security service provider (art.
 44)